Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Drew Smyly (7-6) will make his 19th start of the season.
+- Jameson Taillon (3-6) will take to the mound for the Cubs and make his 16th start of the season.

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Smyly has started 18 games this season, and he's lasted five or more innings 12 times.
-He averages 5.2 innings per appearance.

 |Opponent